Art. 3603. Temporary restraining order; affidavit or affirmation of irreparable injury and

 notification efforts

-A. A temporary restraining order shall be granted without notice when all of the
+A. A temporary restraining order shall be granted without notice from the court when

 (1) It clearly appears from specific facts shown by a verified petition, by supporting